Can a VPN Give You Virus? [Everything You Need to Know]

 The best option is to use both VPN and antivirus to protect your device from all sorts of cyber-attacks.

-We hope this article answered all the questions and you’re able to now understand whether a VPN can give you a virus or not.
+We hope we managed to answer all the questions you may have had and now you know whether a VPN can give you a virus or not.